-Integration with existing business functions is key; the Bristol-Myers Squibb risk management approach does not exist separately from day-to-day operations.
-Risk management is an integral part of business performance, in addition to key processes such as strategic planning, brand planning, performance management, disclosure, and crisis management.
-Bristol-Myers Squibb uses an enterprise risk management approach that addresses the full spectrum of risks: industry-specific, compliance, legal, competitive, environmental, security, privacy, business continuity, strategic, financial, reporting, reputation and operational.
+Integration with existing business functions is key.
+Our risk management approach does not exist separately from day-to-day operations.
+Risk management is an integral part of business performance, in addition to key processes including:

-Our approach is a systematic and disciplined set of policies, processes and practices, as well as a structure, that enables ongoing identification, assessment, and prioritization of the major risks associated with the company’s key business objectives.
+Our approach is a systematic and disciplined set of policies, processes and practices, as well as a structure that enables ongoing identification, assessment, and prioritization of the major risks associated with our key business objectives.

-Our approach includes the development, implementation and monitoring of risk mitigation strategies as well as reporting of significant dollar risks with probabilities to management and our Board of Directors.
+Our approach includes developing, implementing and monitoring risk mitigation strategies in addition to reporting significant financial risks with probabilities to our management team and Board of Directors.
 The Senior Management Team receives a quarterly report on enterprise risks.
 Our Audit Committee periodically discusses with management company policies and guidelines regarding risk assessment and management, as well as major financial risk exposures and steps they have taken to monitor and control them.

 Implementing the Precautionary Principle

 Doing business in a sustainable way is essential in developing and maintaining a competitive advantage in the marketplace, and encourages innovative approaches to government regulation.
-We support open markets and maintains that real economic growth is necessary for creating the capacity to meet environmental challenges.
-We recognize that the integrity of natural systems – land, water, air and biodiversity – is critical to both economic and environmental vitality.
+We support open markets and maintain that real economic growth is necessary for creating the capacity to meet environmental challenges.
+We recognize that the integrity of natural systems - our land, water, air and biodiversity - is critical to both economic and environmental vitality.

 Bristol-Myers Squibb takes a precautionary approach when there is potential harm to human health or the environment.
-For example, despite some disagreement in the scientific community at the time, regarding the impact of human activities on global warming, in the year 2000 the company established a 2010 goal to reduce our direct and indirect greenhouse gas emissions by 10 percent normalized by sales.
-In 2010, we announced further greenhouse gas emission reductions of 15%, absolute, are targeted in our Sustainability 2015 Goals, relative to our 2009 performance, and we are now pursuing a further 5% reduction (absolute) versus 2015 performance in support of our Sustainability 2020 Goals.
+For example, despite some disagreement in the scientific community at the time regarding the impact of human activities on global warming, we established a 10-year goal in 2000 to reduce our direct and indirect greenhouse gas emissions by 10 percent (normalized by sales).
+In 2010, we targeted additional greenhouse gas emission reductions of 15% (absolute) as part of our Sustainability 2015 Goals, relative to our 2009 performance, and we are now pursuing a further 5% reduction (absolute) versus 2015 performance in support of our Sustainability 2020 Goals.